Franiac/TwitchLeecher/README.md

 Yes!
 Just because there are no commits for a longer period of time, does not mean the project is dead.
 I am a human being with a life and TL never was an still is not my top priority.
 I will always try to keep it running if there are breaking changes, but new features can take time.
 If I dicide to discontinue TL (which is very unlikely) you WILL be informed very clearly.

 ## Download & Requirements

-Twitch Leecher requires .NET Framework 4.5 or higher in order to run!
+- Requires .NET Framework 4.8
+- Requires Windows 7 SP1 64 Bit or higher

-32 & 64 Bit Installers are available [HERE](https://github.com/Franiac/TwitchLeecher/releases)
+The Installer is available [HERE](https://github.com/Franiac/TwitchLeecher/releases)

 Once installed, future releases will automatically update current installations with a single click!